matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 **Tip.**
 * As soon as we add spring security dependency to a web application, by default it protects all the pages/API inside it.
 It will redirect to the inbuilt login page to enter credentials.
-* The default credentials are `user` and password is randomly generated & printed on the console.
+* The default credentials are `user`, and password is randomly generated & printed on the console.
 * We can configure custom credentials using the below properties to get started for POCs etc. But for PROD applications, Spring Security supports user credentials configuration inside DB, LDAP, OAuth2 Server etc.
   * `spring.security.username=panda`.